A new normal – living in Wonderland

 Like many people around the world, I’ve spent a lot of time recently considering what I want my ‘new normal’ experience to be.
 Much like an exercise in pulling everything out of the cupboards and drawers where things which ‘one day might be useful’ get stored, I structured up what I thought were some good introspective questions (as per below) and went on a lockdown journey in search of some answers.

-- What’s relevant that I want to see thrive?
+- What’s relevant in my life that I want to see thrive?

-- What’s irrelevant and can be closed out?
+- What’s now irrelevant to my life and can be closed out?

 - What possibilities do I want to incorporate into my days ahead?

 - What blip do I want to have left when my exit time comes – be that tomorrow or in many years time?

 After much pondering, scribbling, meditation, walking, tai chi coupled with a massive amount of diversion tactics including eating, sleeping, raving, repeating – here’s what I came up with.

 Absolutely f**king nothing useful!
 OMG, I have failed!
 Failed at my own expectations, failed at life, what will become of me…I appear to have no purpose, no use or desires apparently and I’m running low on teabags.

 Then on Day 30, whilst out walking in the park under a clear blue sky the little voice (which had been noticeably absent during my lockdown seeking crisis) said “Maybe the better questions to ask are; firstly who were you in the playground, and secondly, why the heck are you trying to use a structured approach to finding answers when you know full well that you have never followed a structured approach in your life ever?”
 Touche!